mininjin/y-durable-objects/example/README.md

 This example is made up of two parts:

-- The frontend that uses Yjs to sync data made of react and lexical.
+- The frontend, which uses Yjs to sync data and is built with React and Lexical.
-- The backend that uses y-durable-objects to store the data using Cloudflare workers(wrangler).
+- The backend, which uses y-durable-objects to store the data using Cloudflare Workers(wrangler).

 ## Setup